Orange Chocolate Chunk Scones with Orange Glaze

 Orange Chocolate Chunk Scones:

-- 1 cup (130 grams) whole wheat pastry flour (I use Bob's Red Mill)
+- 1 cup (130 g) whole wheat pastry flour I recommend Bob's Red Mill brand

 - 1 tablespoon baking powder

 - 1 packed tablespoon freshly grated orange zest

 - 8 tablespoons (4 oz; 115 g) very cold unsalted butter cut into ½-inch cube

 - 3½ ounces (100 g) chopped semi-sweet chocolate or good-quality chocolate chips

 - 1 cup + 1 tablespoon (255 mL) cold heavy cream, plus 1 tablespoon for brushing

 - 1-2 tablespoons Belgian pearl sugar, turbinado, or demerara sugar for sprinkling

 - ¾ cup (75 g) powdered sugar sifted